kaushikkishore/terraform-iac/readme.md

 now run this -> `cat graph.dot | dot -Tsvg > graph.svg`

 now copy the content of the svg to your machine and look for the results.

+### Setting up terraform on your machine

+You can look into for steps here -> [Medium](https://medium.com/@kk12391/setup-aws-credentials-for-terraform-mac-m1-or-apple-silicon-b7dae25a3be2)